 Mavic Mini FlyCam Max Video Transmission Distance

-The Mavic Mini max video transmission distance is 2.48 mile (4 km), unobstructed and in line of sight using the Remote Controller with the DJI Fly app connected.
+The video transmission distance is 2.48 mile (4 km) on the Mavic Mini.
+This maximum distance is calculated in unobstructed and in line of sight using the Remote Controller with the DJI Fly app connected.
 The video transmission uses enhanced WiFi.